ei2081/ei2081.github.io/_tabs/about.md

 > All of the github pages related integration including Jekyll build (generating static output) and pages-deploy was handled behind the scenes just by following those instructions.
 {: .prompt-info }

-What takes a bit longer - but is worth it - is figuring out how the theme works, and the nuances of it's file layout, configuration and behaviour.
-It is possible  to speed up that try, test and learn processing by installing a local build/deploy stack
+What takes a bit longer is figuring out how the theme works, how Jekyll works, customising your posts and configuration & behaviour.

+It is possible to speed up that try, test and learn processing by installing a local build/deploy stack [which i wrote about here]({% post_url 2024-08-26-local-jekyll-for-webpage-testing %})